 Am I required to stop working if I start my pension?

-Kansas City Pension
+Kansas City Pension participants only

 If you return to disqualifying employment after you have retired and begun to receive your pension, your monthly benefit will be withheld, or suspended for each month that you are employed.